Tiger Army: History

-Tiger Army played their first show at the famous 924 Gilman Street venue in Berkeley, California, on March 29, 1996.
-The band's sound drew from early punk, rock n' roll and rockabilly, as well as dark English pop.
-Their first official release was a self-titled vinyl record EP, now referred to as the Temptation EP.
-The record was released by Chapter 11 Records.
-This EP caught the attention of Tim Armstrong of Rancid; he was also co-owner of Hellcat Records.
-Armstrong signed the band.
+Nick 13 formed Tiger Army in early 1996 amid California's East Bay skateboarding scene.
+The band played its first show at the famous 924 Gilman Street venue in Berkeley, California.
+Its punk sound drew from rock n' roll and rockabilly.
+Their first official release, produced by Chapter 11 Records, was a self-titled vinyl record EP (sometimes referenced by the first track, "Temptation") featuring AFI's drummer Adam Carson and Joel Day on stand-up bass.

-Tiger Army recorded their first full-length, the self-titled Tiger Army, in January 1999.
-It was released that October.
-Stand-up bassist Joel Day left Tiger Army before the band was signed, so the Quakes stand-up bassist Rob Peltier was hired to play on the album.
-Drummer Adam Carson of AFI, who had been helping out the band live, played on the record, as well.
-The band then embarked on a California mini-tour promoting the album in 1999.
-In 2000, Nick 13 asked former AFI bassist Geoff Kresge, one of his former bandmates from Influence 13, to join Tiger Army.
-Ex-Samhain drummer London May came on board as well.
+Hellcat Records, co-owned by Rancid's Tim Armstrong, soon signed the band.
+Joel Day departed and the Quakes stand-up bassist Rob Peltier was hired to play on the debut album.
+Adam Carson also played on the record.
+The band then embarked on a California mini-tour promoting the self-titled album, which was released in October 1999.
+In 2000, former AFI bassist Geoff Kresge, one of Nick 13's bandmates from Influence 13, joined Tiger Army, in addition to ex-Samhain drummer London May.

-Tiger Army II: Power of Moonlite followed in 2001.
-Fred Hell replaced London May shortly after the recording.
-The band toured with TSOL, The Damned, Dropkick Murphys and others in support of the record and went to Europe and Japan for the first time on the album as well.
-The band's friend and drum tech, Mike Fasano, played on the next Tiger Army album, Tiger Army III: Ghost Tigers Rise, when Hell was unable to record or tour behind the album.
-Nick 13 announced a new lineup for Tiger Army, featuring drummer James Meza and stand-up bassist, Jeff Roffredo, formerly of Los Angeles psychobilly bands Cosmic Voodoo, Calavera, and The Rezurex in 2004.
+The band's second album, Tiger Army II: Power of Moonlite, followed in 2001.
+Fred Hell replaced May shortly after the recording.
+The band toured with TSOL, The Damned, Dropkick Murphys and others in support of the record, going to Europe and Japan for the first time.
+The band's friend and drum tech, Mike Fasano, played on the next album, Tiger Army III: Ghost Tigers Rise, when Hell was shot four times in a home-invasion robbery.
+Nick 13 announced a new band lineup, featuring drummer James Meza and stand-up bassist, Jeff Roffredo (formerly of Los Angeles psychobilly bands Cosmic Voodoo, Calavera, and The Rezurex) in 2004.
 This lineup supported Social Distortion on an extensive US tour.

-In the spring of 2005, the band headlined a string of five sold-out shows at the Hollywood House Of Blues.
+In early 2005, the band headlined a string of five sold-out shows at the Hollywood House of Blues.
 The following year, the band sold out four nights at the Anaheim House of Blues.
-They also hit the road with Morrissey and AFI, performing several headlining tours around the world.
+They also toured with Morrissey and AFI, performing several headlining tours around the world.

-Tiger Army made major festival appearances across the US and Europe in support of their fourth album, titled Music from Regions Beyond.
-The album was released on June 5, 2007 and was produced by Jerry Finn.
+Tiger Army made major festival appearances across the US and Europe in support of their fourth album, Music from Regions Beyond.
+The album was released on June 5, 2007, and was produced by Jerry Finn.
 "Forever Fades Away" went to No. 1 on Los Angeles rock station KROQ FM, which Tiger Army performed on Jimmy Kimmel Live! and at radio festivals like "BFD".
 The New York Times called the album "one of the year's best punk albums".